 Blue and red light, which plants absorb, have the greatest effect on plant growth.
 Blue light is responsible primarily for vegetative (leaf) growth.
 Red light, when combined with blue light, encourages flowering.
 Plants look green to us because they reflect, rather than absorb, green light.

 Knowing which light source to use is important for manipulating plant growth.
 For example, fluorescent (cool white) light is high in the blue wavelength.
 It encourages leafy growth and is excellent for starting seedlings.
 Incandescent light is high in the red or orange range, but generally produces too much heat to be a valuable light source for plants.
 Fluorescent grow-lights attempt to imitate sunlight with a mixture of red and blue wavelengths, but they are costly and generally no better than regular fluorescent lights.

 Duration, or photoperiod, refers to the amount of time a plant is exposed to light.
-Photoperiod controls flowering in many plants (Figure 26).
-Scientists initially thought the length of light period triggered flowering and other responses within plants.
+Photoperiod controls flowering in many plants (Figure 1).
+Scientists used to think that the length of light period triggered flowering and other responses within plants.
 Thus, they describe plants as short-day or long-day, depending on what conditions they flower under.
 We now know that it is not the length of the light period, but rather the length of uninterrupted darkness, that is critical to floral development.

 You can easily manipulate photoperiod to stimulate flowering.
 For example, chrysanthemums normally flower in the short days of spring or fall, but you can get them to bloom in midsummer by covering them with a cloth that completely blocks out light for 12 hours each day.
 After several weeks of this treatment, the artificial dark period no longer is needed, and the plants will bloom as if it were spring or fall.
 This method also is used to make poinsettias flower in time for Christmas.